RL4CO: an Extensive Reinforcement Learning for Combinatorial Optimization Benchmark: Additional Experiments

+Given that the Attention operator is used on several occasions, especially in autoregressive models, there is a need to support fast and efficient software routines that can compute this ubiquitous operation.
+In \our{}, we natively support FlashAttention \citep{dao2022flashattention, dao2023flashattention} from both PyTorch 2.0+ and the original FlashAttention repository \footnote{Available at \url{https://github.com/Dao-AILab/flash-attention}.}, to which we also made some minor contributions when we found bugs.

 As shown in \cref{fig:flash-attention}, different implementations can make a difference, especially with large problem sizes.
 It should be noted that while more scalable, FlashAttention at the moment is restricted to no or causal masks only.
-Therefore, usage in the masked attention decoding scheme is not possible for the time being, although it could be even more impactful due to the auto-regressive nature of our encoder-decoder scheme \footnote{A recent work, \citet{pagliardini2023faster}, may be useful in extending FlashAttention to other masking patterns.}.
+Therefore, usage in the masked attention decoding scheme is not possible at the moment, although it could be even more impactful due to the auto-regressive nature of our encoder-decoder scheme.
+Recent works as \citet{pagliardini2023faster} may be useful in extending FlashAttention to other masking patterns.
+We note that masking should, in principle, be even faster than un-masked attention, given that operations can be skipped in a per-block manner.